pay-theory/payment-components/src/DEVREADME.md

 * feeMode: (String)
-  * Defaults to `window.paytheory.INTERCHANGE`.
+  * Defaults to `window.paytheory.MERCHANT_FEE`.
 If available to merchant and set to `window.paytheory.SERVICE_FEE` the fee will be added to the amount and charged to the payor.
 More details about the fee modes in your PayTheory Portal.

 * fee: (Int)
   * Represents the fee to be charged in cents.